Computing the geometric endomorphism ring of a genus 2 Jacobian: Certifying the existence of extra endomorphisms

+The methods of the previous sections yield practical algorithm to obtain an ``upper bound" for the ring $\operatorname{End}_K(J)$ (or $\operatorname{End}_{\overline{K}}(J)$), namely a ring $R$ (or a finite list of rings $R_1,\ldots,R_k$) in which $\operatorname{End}_K(J)$ or $\operatorname{End}_{\overline{K}}(J)$ is contained (with finite index).
 We now focus on the converse problem of proving that a given two-dimensional Jacobian has nontrivial endomorphisms, at least over the algebraic closure.
 We have already discussed the reducible case in section \ref{sect_Reducibility}, so here we just consider the absolutely simple case.